 Tell your doctor if you feel this medicine is not helping your condition.
 If you are being treated for depression, be sure to discuss with your doctor any problems you may have and how you feel, especially any feelings of severe sadness, thoughts of suicide, bursts of unusual energy, anger or aggression, or if you become particularly agitated or restless.

 Tell your doctor immediately if you have any suicidal thoughts or other mental/mood changes.

 Make sure you have enough tablets to last over weekends and holidays.

 Do not let yourself run out of medicine over the weekend or on holidays.
 Suddenly stopping escitalopram may cause unwanted discontinuation symptoms, such as dizziness, headache and nausea.
 Your doctor will tell you when and how escitalopram should be discontinued.
 Your doctor will gradually reduce the amount you are using, usually over a period of one to two weeks, before stopping completely.

 Be careful when driving or operating machinery until you know how this medicine affects you.
 This medicine may cause nausea, fatigue, drowsiness, sight problems or dizziness in some people, especially early in the treatment.
 If you have any of these symptoms, do not drive, operate machinery, or do anything else that could be dangerous.

 Avoid alcohol while you are taking this medicine.
 It is best not to drink alcohol while you are being treated for depression.

 You should be aware that people over 50 years of age who take antidepressants have an increased risk of having a bone fracture.

-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking escitalopram or if you have any questions or concerns.
+Tell your doctor as soon as possible if you do not feel well while you are taking escitalopram or if you have any questions or concerns.